 Jobs and Economy

-Pete’s number one priority is job creation.
-Though the economy has added private-sector jobs in recent months, the Brookings Institute indicates that the economy must create 205,000 jobs monthly until 2024 just to get the unemployment rate back to its level in 2007.
-There is still a great deal to be done to put people back to work, and Pete believes that task begins by revitalizing and reinvesting in Northwest Indiana’s economy.
+Pete’s number one priority is creating jobs for the hardworking people of Northwest Indiana.
+Pete knows that there is still a great deal that needs to be done in order to put people back to work, and he believes that task begins by revitalizing and reinvesting in Northwest Indiana’s economy.